fosskers/aura/DESIGN.md

 #### Dependency Information Output
 - Information for all immediate dependencies for any given package can be output in human-readable format by default with `-{A,M}d`.
+- Adding `--recursive` will yield all dependencies and _their_ dependencies as well.
 - Adding `--json` will output this information in JSON for use by other softare that may sit on top of Aura.